What is the New York Scaffold Law?

 - Safety netting or sturdy canopies must be used to protect workers and pedestrians from falling objects that are being hoisted or secured, and they must not be allowed to develop holes or fall into disrepair.

-- Another requirement is that the jobsite must have a “competent person” who can identify existing and predictable gravity -related hazards and dangers that could harm workers on the jobsite, and, more importantly, who has the authorization to take prompt corrective measures to eliminate them.
-Additionally, the jobsite and trade must also have a qualified person who has the knowledge to design and supervise the installation and use of all fall protection safety systems used on the jobsite.
-These individuals are required at all jobsites no matter the size or scope.
-Finally, a competent person and qualified person must be informed before scaffolds are built, moved, dismantled, or alerted in any way.
+- Another requirement is that the job site must have a “competent person” who can identify existing and predictable gravity-related hazards and dangers that could harm workers on the job site, and, more importantly, who has the authorization to take prompt corrective measures to eliminate them.
+Additionally, the job site and trade must also have a qualified person who has the knowledge to design and supervise the installation and use of all fall protection safety systems used on the job site.
+These individuals are required at all job sites no matter the size or scope.
+Finally, a competent and qualified person must be informed before scaffolds are built, moved, dismantled, or alerted.

-While these safety measures may seem excessive, they are put in place to ensure the best possible chance for safety for anyone who needs to use the scaffolding.
+While these safety measures may seem excessive, they are implemented to ensure the best possible chance for safety for anyone who needs to use the scaffolding.
 Going above and beyond is always a good idea to ensure worker safety.

 Does the Scaffold Law affect workers’ compensation claims?

 Your workers’ compensation claim and your New York Scaffold Law claim work together to cover different damages.
-Your workers’ compensation is intended to cover your medical and ambulance bills, cover your lost wages, provide disability benefits, and cover your rehabilitation or physical therapy you may need as you recover.
-Since your workers’ compensation claim does not cover 100% of your lost wages while you are recovering from your injuries, you may lose some of your average weekly wage while you are out on disability.
+Your workers’ compensation is intended to cover your medical and ambulance bills, cover your lost wages, provide disability benefits, and cover the rehabilitation or physical therapy you may need as you recover.
+Since your workers’ compensation claim does not cover 100% of your lost wages while you are recovering from your injuries, you may lose some of your average weekly wages while you are out on disability.
 These additional losses can be recovered in your New York Scaffold Law claim.
-Additionally, your scaffolding accident may cause permanent injuries that could prevent you from returning to your previous career, meaning that you will need to recoup your future economic losses.
-Further, there are non-economic damages, such as pain and suffering or lost enjoyment of life, that will be included in your New York Scaffold Law claim.
-For example, your scaffolding accident may have permanently injured your back and now you are unable to lift objects that weigh more than 10 pounds.
+Additionally, your scaffolding accident may cause permanent injuries that could prevent you from returning to your previous career, meaning you will need to recoup your future economic losses.
+Further, non-economic damages, such as pain and suffering or lost enjoyment of life, will be included in your New York Scaffold Law claim.
+For example, your scaffolding accident may have permanently injured your back, and now you cannot lift objects that weigh more than 10 pounds.
 Being unable to pick up your young children would constitute an example of a limitation to support a loss of enjoyment of life claim.

 Although recovering damages for pain and suffering is always possible in a workers’ compensation claim, it is often severely limited or negligible.
-That’s where the New York Scaffold Law comes in because it acts as a supplement to your workers’ compensation claim and allows you to recover compensation for both past and future suffering.
-Since claims under the New York Scaffold Law may be quite traumatic and permanent, this can be a very necessary avenue for workers who have suffered injuries from a gravity -related accident.
+That’s where the New York Scaffold Law comes in because it supplements your workers’ compensation claim and allows you to recover compensation for both past and future suffering.
+Since claims under the New York Scaffold Law may be traumatic and permanent, this can be a necessary avenue for workers who have suffered injuries from a gravity-related accident.

 Filing a claim under the New York Scaffold Law can allow you to seek additional resources from a third party, which may give you more leeway to recover the full amount of compensation you need after your accident.
-Consult your attorney to find out more about filing both a personal injury claim and a workers’ compensation claim.
+Consult your attorney to learn more about filing a personal injury claim and a workers’ compensation claim.

 Who is at risk for scaffolding injuries?

 Scaffolding is a common and essential component of many work sites.
 Anyone who must utilize scaffolding on a construction site is entitled to expect that they can use it safely.
-Though anyone working on the site may potentially need to use scaffolding, certain professions are more at risk to have gravity -related accidents since they are more likely to need these devices to complete their job duties.
-The trades who are most likely to be in danger from faulty scaffolding include:
+Though anyone working on the site may potentially need to use scaffolding, certain professions are more at risk of having gravity-related accidents since they are more likely to need these devices to complete their job duties.
+The trades that are most likely to be in danger from faulty scaffolding include:

 - Electricians